creativescala/creative-scala/src/pages/sequences/paths.md

 From this code we can see we create paths using the `openPath` and `closePath` methods on `Image`, just as we create other shapes.
 A path is created from a `List` of `PathElement`.
-The different kinds of `PathElement` are created by calling methods on the `PathElement` object, as described in [@tbl:sequences:path-element].
+The different kinds of `PathElement` are created by calling methods on the `PathElement` object, as described in @:tref(sequences:path-element).
 In the code above we used the declaration `import doodle.core.PathElement._` to make all the methods on `PathElement` available in the local scope.